1. Purpose of procedures

 • written advice of a forthcoming organisational unit review, together with details of the relevant University review personnel and milestone dates

-• copies of the Organisational Unit Reviews policy, associated procedures, and other relevant review support materials such as handbooks and guidelines
+• copies of the Organisational Unit Reviews policy, associated procedures, and other relevant review support materials

 • a proposal for convening an initial meeting of the relevant University review personnel to plan for and progress the review.

-3.3.2 At least six months prior to the first milestone date for an organisational unit review, the Office of the Pro Vice-Chancellor (International and Quality) will consult the relevant Director to ascertain progress with review preparations and, if necessary, remind all review personnel of the milestone dates for the review and initiate appropriate action to expedite review preparations.
+3.3.2 At least six months prior to the first milestone date for an organisational unit review, the Office of the Pro Vice-Chancellor (International and Quality) will consult the Director to ascertain progress with review preparations and, if necessary, remind all review personnel of the milestone dates for the review and initiate appropriate action to expedite review preparations.

 3.4 Review planning meetings